-On d 3 and 5 of the 2 experimental weeks, a total of 30 kg of bulk milk of each animals' group (CON and OFI) was heated to $37^{\circ}$ C, inoculated with the NMSC to a final cell densities of $10^{7}$ cfu/mL and processed as described by Bonanno et al. (2013) to produce Caciotta cheese.
+On d 3 and 5 of the 2 experimental weeks, a total of 30 kg of bulk milk of each animal group (CON and OFI) was heated to 37° C, inoculated with the NMSC to a final cell density of 10^{7} cfu/mL, and processed as described by Bonanno et al. (2013) to produce Caciotta cheese.

-In each of 4 cheesemaking, 3 forms for each animals' group were obtaining.

-At the end, a total of 24 cheeses (12 for each animals group) were made and weighted after 24 h (yield at 24 h).
-After weighing, the cheeses were placed in saturated brine (NaCl) at 5°C for 24h.
+In each of 4 cheesemaking processes, 3 forms of cheese for each animal group (CON and OFI) were obtained.
+At the end, a total of 24 cheeses (12 for each group) were made and weighed after 24 h (yield at 24 h).
+After weighing, the cheeses were placed in saturated brine (NaCl) at 5°C for 24 h.

-For each cheesemaking and for each animal group, 24 h after salting (d 0) one of the 3 wheels was sampled while the other 2 wheels were vacuum packed and stored in a refrigerator at 10°C to be sampled respectively at 15 and 30 d.
+For each cheesemaking and for each animal group, 24 h after salting (d 0), one of the 3 wheels was sampled, and the other 2 wheels were vacuum packed and stored in a refrigerator at 10° C to be sampled at 15 or 30 d.

-Microbiological investigation
+Microbiological Investigation

-Plate counts.
-Milk samples (1 mL) were directly serially diluted (Health Canada, 2015), while 10 g of curd and cheese samples were first homogenized in 90 mL of sodium citrate [2% (wt/vol)] solution by a stomacher (Solís et al., 2009) and then serially diluted.
-Cell
+Plate Counts.
+Milk samples (1 mL) were directly serially diluted (Health Canada, 2015), while 10 g of curd and cheese samples were first homogenized in 90 mL of sodium citrate (2% [wt/vol]) solution by a stomacher (Solís et al., 2009) and then serially diluted.
+Cell suspensions were plated on selective agar medium to enumerate the main microbial groups associated with dairy productions as reported in Table 2.
+All plate counts were performed using the spread plate method, except those for the lactic acid bacteria (LAB) and members of Enterobacteriaceae family, which were plated by pour plate (Tinebra et al., 2022).
+Microbiological analyses were carried out in duplicate at each sampling time.

-Maniaci et al.: Cladodes of Opuntia ficus-indica..